 It was popularized during this time due to interior design trends focusing on texture, including walls and ceilings.
 Nowadays, the trend has swung in the opposite direction, with a preference towards minimalism and smooth surfaces.

 While Artex is a trademarked name in the United Kingdom, nicknames and slang terms such as “popcorn ceilings” have been popularized to refer to this texture.
 Many other companies manufacture similar products.

 How does Artex Differ from Plaster?

 While plaster is sometimes mistaken for Artex, they are certainly not one and the same.
-Artex and similar products specifically aimed at adding texture to ceilings and walls, whereas plaster is a more multi-purpose and widespread product used in many different construction applications.
+Artex and similar products are specifically aimed at adding texture to ceilings and walls, whereas plaster is a more multi-purpose and widespread product used in many different construction applications.
 The purpose of plaster is most often for a smooth surface.

 Artex was popularized by builders decades ago because the texture allowed for a finished look without having to adhere to the perfect application of smooth plaster.
-In other words, Artex helps hide mistakes and let contractors move faster.
+In other words, Artex helps hide mistakes and lets contractors move faster.